 >to generate a 100B model that is 75% filled with text that is russian and the rest is english and other languages.

 Which, by the way, performs worse than 13B.
-What the fuck were they thinking with this multilanguage bullshit?
+What the frick were they thinking with this multilanguage bullshit?
 BLOOM did it too and has the same problems.
 It's surprising how few people actually know their shit when it comes to AI.

 Anonymous